python-sprints/python-sprints.github.io/pandas/guide/source/pandas_setup.rst

 .. note::
-    **Windows users**: run the next commands in the Anaconda Prompt (found in the Anaconda folder of the Start menu.
+    **Windows users**: run the next commands in the Anaconda Prompt (found in the Anaconda folder of the Start menu).

 * Activate conda by one of the next (or equivalent, if you know what you're doing):
     * If you chose to prepend Anaconda to your PATH during install adding it to your ``~/.bashrc``, just restart your terminal.